 - The most important factor in college admissions is your transcript.
 Unfortunately, the next most important factor is your standardized test scores, but never let test prep get in the way of acing school!

-- Success on the test is as much about staying cool and making good decisions as it is about math, reading, and writing.
+- Success on the test is as much about staying cool and making good decisions as it is about math, reading, writing, and (for the ACT) science.
 So do your best to have a calm week and day of the test.

 - Practice is good, but good practice is better.
 Getting better at almost anything is a matter of understanding what you’re doing wrong and changing what you need to in order to improve.

 - And practice is best when it’s focused practice without distractions!

 - Your test preparation should be in the weeks leading up to the test.
 The days leading up to the test are for rest and self-care.
 Get as much sleep as you can.
 Going in tired is the best way for you to pitch all that hard work you’ve done, since you won’t be able to show all that you do know.